SAP-archive/ase-nodejs-async-odbc-interface/README.md

 ```

 ## Direct Statement Execution
 Direct statement execution is the simplest way to execute SQL statements.
 The only required input parameter is the SQL command to be executed.
-The result will be returned via callbacks.
+The result is returned using callbacks.
 The type of returned result depends on the kind of statement.

-### Query
+### Execute Query

-The `exec` function is a convenient way to completely retrieve the result of a query.
-In this case all selected rows are fetched and returned in the callback.
+The `exec` function is a convenient way to retrieve the full result of a query.
+In this case, all selected rows are fetched and returned in the callback.

 ```javascript
 var db = require("sapase")()